-Prerequisite: Grade of C or better in CCR 092, ENG 060 and REA 060, or equivalent English and Writing assessment score placements Corequisite: ECE 238
+Prerequisite: Grade of C or better in CCR 092, ENG 060 and REA 060, or equivalent English and Writing assessment score placements

-ECE 238 | Child Growth and Development
+ECE 238 | ECE Child Growth and Development

 Covers the growth and development of the child from conception through the elementary school years.
-Emphasizes physical, cognitive, language, social and emotional domains and the concept of the whole child as well as how adults can provide a supportive environment through teaming and collaboration.
+This course emphasizes physical, cognitive, language, social, and emotional domains of development as they pertain to the concept of the whole child.
+It also includes ways adults can provide a supportive early childhood care and educational environment through teamwork and collaboration.

-Prerequisite: Grade of C or better in CCR 092, CCR 093, or ENG 090 and REA 090; or equivalent English and Writing assessment score placements; and ECE 101 and ECE 102 or ECE 103 with a grade of C or better.
-Corequisite: ECE 236
+Prerequisite: Demonstrated college readiness in English and Reading (www.ccd.edu/collegeready); and ECE 101 and ECE 102 or ECE 103 with a grade of C or better.